Hagtronics/pihpsdr/README.md

 # pihpsdr
 This is my copy of dl1ycf/pihpsdr for my personal development & experimentation.

-If you stumble here please go to the original code at,
+If you stumbled in here somehow, here please go to the original code at,

 https://github.com/dl1ycf/pihpsdr